Nerites (mythology): Aphrodite

+Poseidon

 In the second version, Nerites was loved by Poseidon and answered his feelings.
 Their love was the origin of mutual love (Anteros).
 Poseidon also made Nerites his charioteer; the boy drove the chariot astonishingly fast, to the admiration of various sea creatures.
 The sun god Helios, for reasons unknown to Aelian's sources, changed Nerites into a shellfish; the narrative of the love-story is disrupted by Helios who is resentful of the boy's speed as a fellow charioteer, but with no explanation behind it, allowing Aelian to conjecture that the two gods were rivals in love and Helios might have wanted the boy's affections for himself and was offended by his refusal.
 Aelian also suggested that Helios was angered at Nerites being amongst the sea monsters with his skill and wished for him to be amongst the constellations.

-Whichever version, Nerites is then found as a shellfish by his sister, Neaera, who takes him straight to Poseidon to have the transformation reversed, restoring Nerites back to his real form.

 Iconography

 In the nineteenth century several terracotta figurines from the Greek island of Aegina were identified by the German archaeologist Karl Bernhard Stark as artistic representations of Aphrodite with Nerites.